Speech development milestones checklist

 Birth to 5 months in a typical infant

-Shortly after this first step a typically developing baby will “blow raspberries.”
-This is like a warm-up exercise for the structures involved with speech production:
+Shortly after the first step of eye contact, a typically developing baby will “blow raspberries.”
+This is like a warm-up exercise for the physical features involved with speech production:

 - Breath control,